lennertVanSever/NodeJS_course/course_1/PITCHME.md

 - JavaScript runtime => Running JS outside of the browser
 - Chrome's v8 => compiles JavaScript directly to native machine code before executing it
 - NodeJS is also [non-blocking](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/).
+---
+Go to the [NodeJS installer page](https://nodejs.org/en/download/current/) and install the *latest* version of Node.JS.